-It is our prayer this Christmas that your heart and your home would be filled with light and with the joy of knowing love - God's unconditional love for you, and the love of family and friends - even if you're unable to be with loved ones this year.
+It is our prayer this Christmas that your heart and your home would be filled with light and with the joy of knowing love - God's unconditional love for you, and the love of family and friends.

 Our Family's Invitation to You!